-MicroTech® controls have on-board BACnet communication, with the option for LonTALK to communicate control and monitoring information to your BAS, without the need for costly gateways (see "Communication Types" on page 84).
-Unit controllers are LONMARK certified with the optional LONWORKS® communication module.
+MICROTECH controls have on-board BACnet communication with optional LonTALK, to communicate control and monitoring information to your BAS, without the need for costly gateways.
+Unit controllers are LonMARK certified with the optional LonWORKS[®] communication module.

 Flexible network communication options via our Protocol Selectability feature help you avoid control obsolescence over the life of your Daikin equipment.